CristopherRL/Ironhack-Module_2_Project-Tableau/README.md

 The main technology used in this project was Tableau

 ## Data Explanation
-The database consisted of the following features:
+The original database consists of the following features:
 - Band name
 - Numbers of official fans on their websites
 - Year which the band was created